nbauma109/jd-gui-duo/README.md

 ![image](https://javadecompiler.org/jd-gui-duo/select-decompiler.png)

-Click Configure button to choose decompiler settings (each decompiler has a its own panel) :
+Click Configure button to choose decompiler settings (each decompiler has a different panel of its own) :

 ![image](https://javadecompiler.org/jd-gui-duo/configure-decompiler.png)